Email hosting for nonprofits: shared inboxes on a tight budget

 Questions worth answering.

-Common questions about using SHIPMAIL for nonprofit email.
+Common questions about using Shipmail for nonprofit email.

-- Does SHIPMAIL offer nonprofit pricing?
+Does Shipmail have nonprofit pricing?

-- Can volunteers access shared inboxes?
+Can volunteers access shared inboxes?

-- Yes.
+Yes.
 Grant volunteers access to specific shared mailboxes (donations@, volunteers@, events@) without giving them access to staff personal inboxes.
 Remove access when their involvement ends.

-- Can we create program-specific email addresses?
+Can we create program-specific email addresses?

-- Yes.
+Yes.
 Create as many mailboxes as your plan allows.
 A food bank program and a tutoring program can each have their own addresses with separate shared access controls.

-- Is there free email hosting for nonprofits?
+Is there free email hosting for nonprofits?

-- Google for Nonprofits offers free Workspace to qualifying organizations.
-If your nonprofit does not qualify or does not need the Google suite, SHIPMAIL Pro at $9/month is the most affordable option that includes shared inbox, calendar, and contacts.
+Google for Nonprofits offers free Workspace to qualifying organizations.
+If your nonprofit does not qualify or does not need the Google suite, Shipmail Pro at $9/month is the most affordable option that includes shared inbox, calendar, and contacts.